 Alternatively, if you happen to fail the exam after enrolling in a Live Review course, PPI offers a 90-day guarantee OnDemand course for free.

-Worried about whether or not your PE exam prep course is up-to-date?
-PPI2Pass just updated their curriculum with a new live course, hundreds of new practice questions, and three additional diagnostic exams.
+PPI2Pass just updated their prep courses with a new live course, hundreds of new practice problems, and three additional diagnostic exams.

-This content is based entirely around the new Computer-Based Testing (CBT) format for the exam.
+This content is based entirely on the new Computer-Based Testing (CBT) format for the exam.
 Consequently, you’re guaranteed to have the most recent and relevant materials available when you sign up!

 #3 Ultimate Civil PE Test Prep

-The Ultimate Civil PE Review comes with 10 modules that cover 8 topics found on the civil PE breadth exam.
+The Ultimate Civil PE Review course comes with 10 modules that cover 8 topics found on the civil PE breadth exam.
 It’s a very focused course that is continuously updated to meet specifications.
-In addition to the Introduction and Conclusion module, their review course will cover:
+In addition to pe exam review courses and the Introduction and Conclusion module, their review course will cover:

 - Project Planning